 No matter what kind of dog you have, most four-footers require plenty of regular exercise to ensure they stay healthy and happy.
-But some breeds require much more exercise than others.
+But some high energy dogs need lots of exercise compared to others.

 This isn’t good for either party, so be sure to consider the energy needs of any breed before making your selection.